-Details of the free courses and qualifications for adults (19+) available through the Lifetime Skills Guarantee including eligibility criteria and how to apply.
+Details of the free courses and qualifications to help adults (19+) gain skills for life, including eligibility criteria and how to apply.

-If you are 19 or over and do not already have a full level 3 qualification (equivalent to an advanced technical certificate or diploma, or A levels) you can now access a free qualification.
+If you are 19 or over and do not already have a level 3 qualification or higher, you can access a free level 3 qualification.
+Level 3 is equivalent to an advanced technical certificate or diploma, or A levels.

 Some of these qualifications are available to study online or part-time.

 You may be able to get help to pay for childcare, travel and other costs.

 The qualifications could help you:

 Read real-life examples of how a free qualification could help you get ahead in work.

 You can access one of the free level 3 qualifications if you are aged 19 or over and do not already have a level 3 qualification (equivalent to an advanced technical certificate or diploma, or A levels) or higher.

 If you’re 19 to 23 years old, you could also access additional qualifications for free.
 If you’re in this age group, contact your local college or the National Careers Service for further information.